-(After PKR, the next PR party in trouble in DAP but are they?
+(After PKR, the next Pakatan Rakyat component party that seems to be in trouble is DAP but are they?
 Image source: http://www.fahnenversand.de)

-Well, perhaps it was from a pro-BN blogger, I was not surprised to read this:-
+Well, according to a pro-BN blogger, I was not surprised to read this:-

 In the same breath the Pakatan Gangsters conducted a candle light vigil against the ISA yesterday.
 The vigil was just a distraction – to divert attention away from the crap that is now hitting the fan: their links with gangsterism